Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Introduction

 \section{Introduction}

-Understanding the emergence of complex, system-level properties in self-organizing systems represents a fundamental scientific challenge across many scientific fields (e.g. artificial life, evolutionary biology, and complex systems).
+Understanding how complex, system-level properties emerge in self-organizing systems represents a fundamental challenge across many scientific fields.
 From ecological dynamics to open-ended evolution, these phenomena arise from interactions between multiple entities over time, making them difficult to discover through traditional exploration methods that focus on individual patterns or behaviors.